-Meat Lovers Chili is loaded up with three kinds of meat, making this recipe a hearty favorite when the weather cools down and appetites ramp up.
+Meat Lovers Chili is loaded up with three kinds of meat, (beef, pork, sausage) making this classic chili recipe a hearty favorite when the weather cools down and appetites ramp up.
 Everybody loves this easygoing one pot meal.

 This meat lovers chili is a fix-it-and-forget-it type of recipe — once you’ve got the meat (3 pounds!) browned, you can basically dump everything else in, give it a stir, and let it simmer away on its own.
 When you’re ready to chow down, let everybody serve themselves and top it with their favorite garnishes.
 Never have so many been so well fed with so little effort.

 TIP: Chili is one of those dishes that is easy to put together, but does benefit from a long slow simmer.
 That allows all the complex flavors to develop and mingle.
 Plan on at least 2 hours of (almost hands off) cooking time.
 I will let it sit on the stove for another hour off the heat, just to let it ‘mature’.
 Then it can be refrigerated until later, or reheated and served.

 This isn’t rocket science…I saute a large chopped onion, then brown each of the meats ~ beef, pork, and sausage ~ individually.
 After that everything goes back in the pot with a bottle of beer, a can of good crushed tomatoes, and all the seasonings.
 Bring it up to a simmer and let it work itself into a wonderfully rich chili.
 I add a can of beans and chili peppers toward the end, and then I’ll thicken it up with a slurry of masa harina and water.